Reviews

 Image credit: Acer

-The new Triton 500 SE gaming notebook features RGB backlit island-style keyboard like its predecessor model and still lacks the Numeric Pad but being a gaming laptop, it doesn’t matter a lot.
-Moreover, we also got some media keys that can be remapped through the software (on the right side of the keyboard).
-The gamers can set these media keys according to their needs.
+The new Triton 500 SE gaming laptop features the same RGB-backlit island keyboard as its predecessor, but still lacks a numeric keypad.
+As a gaming laptop, that doesn’t matter.
+It also has some media keys (located on the right side of the keyboard) that can be remapped via software.
+Gamers can set these media keys according to their needs.

-It is also observed that keycaps’ design is also changed compared to previous Predator lineup notebooks.
-Now, it seems more basic and uniform.
-The overall experience on the keyboard is not as good as expected due to this new keycap design.
-But still, the keyboard feels very premium while typing.
-It seems like typing on a slim notebook.
+The design of the keycaps has also changed compared to previous Predator series laptops.
+It now seems more basic and uniform.
+Due to the new keycap design, the overall keyboard experience is not as good as expected.
+However, the keyboard still gives a very premium feel while typing.
+It seems like typing on a slim laptop.

 Acer Predator Triton 500 SE keyboard